bbbzzzzzzzZ/Decentralized-Social-Protocol/Core Pillars/04_public_service.md

 *   **Absolute Right of Refusal:** Task matching is an invitation, never a summons.
 Declining carries zero penalty to basic survival entitlements.
 *   **Skill Decay:** High-stakes skill holders (e.g., surgeons) must participate in simulator re-certifications.
 Failure results in suspended "high-leverage" status until re-verified.
 *   **Anti-Gatekeeping:** Peer evaluations are randomized and anonymous to prevent cliquish monopolies in specialized fields.
+*   **Capability Half-life & Peer Review:** Qualification is automatically suspended after six months of inactivity; reinstatement requires anonymous peer or colleague evaluation.
+*   **Two-Tier Team Scheduling:** Teams serve as the scheduling unit, combined with individual flexibility in assignment and automatic backup coverage logic.

 ---